 Leverage Conflicting Views in Peace & Security

-- The forces and dynamics impacting peace and security are far broader than traditionally addressed in this community.
-These include, for example: migration, resource scarcity, non-state actors, global health challenges, corruption, as well as economic development, social entrepreneurship, pervasive technological innovation in communication, macro- and micro-finance, cyber security, ubiquitous (social) media, information access, etc.
+- The forces and dynamics impacting peace and security are far broader than traditionally addressed.
+These include, for example: migration, resource scarcity, non-state actors, global health challenges, and corruption, as well as economic development, social entrepreneurship, pervasive technological innovation in communication, macro- and micro-finance, cyber security, ubiquitous (social) media, and information access.

 - Rapid, unpredictable change and disruption are always present.
-The stakeholders and leading International Organizations (IOs) required to collaborate to advance peace and security in this broader context face a broadening, yet more tightly connected complex of interwoven actors and situations, all undergoing disruptive change.
+The stakeholders and leading International Organizations (IOs) required for collaboration to advance peace and security in this broader context face a widening, yet more tightly connected complex of interwoven actors and situations, all undergoing disruptive change.

-As the World Economic Forum’s Global Agenda Council on Institutional Governance Systems recently study summarized:
+As the World Economic Forum’s Global Agenda Council on Institutional Governance Systems recently summarized:

 Why Leadership?
 Effective leadership in international agencies is crucial: the world relies on these organizations to ease cooperation — whether in ensuring pandemics are constrained, mail is delivered to foreign countries, or citizens can fly safely to other countries.”